Curriculum

 Instructor: Laine Cordell

-Nonrepresentationa.
-Expression and Artmaking as Choice-Making
+Nonrepresentational Expression and Artmaking as Choice-Making

 Instructor: Rick Briggenhorst

 Have you ever seen a work of art or heard a song that fully embodies an emotion or story?
 For the artists to create these moving works they had to make hundreds of choices to get the emotion just right.
-In this class, we will learn a key lesson in making impactful contemporary art: the understanding that every choice we make when creating affects the communicative potential of our artwork.
+We will learn a key lesson in making impactful contemporary art: the understanding that every choice we make when creating affects the communicative potential of our artwork.
 In this class, students will learn how to utilize the elements of art and principles of design to create impactful, highly unique, nonrepresentational artwork that embodies personal stories and emotions.
 “Nonrepresentational” simply means we will shift from focusing on realistic depictions of the world to focusing on depicting expressive emotions and experiences through abstraction.
-Using a variety of materials including acrylic paint on two-dimensional surfaces, students will begin with guided experiments that demonstrate how color can be used to tell a symbolic story and how different line qualities and brush strokes can express a range of emotions from comfort and discomfort.
+Using a variety of materials, including acrylic paint on two-dimensional surfaces, students will begin with guided experiments that demonstrate how color can be used to tell a symbolic story and how different line qualities and brush strokes can express a range of emotions from comfort and discomfort.
 Following the experiments, the students will create a final project under an umbrella concept decided upon by the class.

-Weaving in the Wild: Off the Loom Weaving
+Weaving in the Wild

 Instructor: Meganne Rosen